release-tools/build-clerk/jenkins-plugin/README.md

     jenkins-plugin/build/libs/build-clerk.hpi

+### Uploading the plugin

-Upload this in the 'Advanced' tab of the Jenkins 'Manage Plugins' page.
+You an upload this in the 'Advanced' tab of the Jenkins 'Manage Plugins' page.

+If you want to upload via the command line, use:

+    curl -i -u 'admin:secretpassword' -F file=@./jenkins-plugin/build/libs/build-clerk.hpi https://jenkins.example.com/pluginManager/uploadPlugin

 ## Jenkins job post-build step